-In August 1882 an Egyptian army led by Ahmed Urabi attacked the British troops at Kassassin in order to recapture the Suez Canal.
-The outcome of the battle was in the balance until the arrival of British reinforcements finally broke the Egyptians.
+In August 1882, an Egyptian army led by Ahmed Urabi attacked the British troops at Kassassin in order to recapture the Suez Canal.
+The outcome of the battle was in the balance until the arrival of British reinforcements who finally broke the Egyptians.

-Queen Victoria herself had specially requested the inclusion of the Household Cavalry in General Sir Garnet Wolseley’s expeditionary force and their ‘midnight’ or ‘moonlight’ charge became one of the most famous incidents of the Egyptian War (1882).
+Queen Victoria herself had specially requested the inclusion of the Household Cavalry in General Sir Garnet Wolseley’s expeditionary force.
+Their ‘midnight’ or ‘moonlight’ charge became one of the most famous incidents of the Egyptian War (1882).

 ‘By this time the moon had risen.
 Squadrons showed up black, and flash answered flash as the opposing guns opened one on the other.
 The order now came to charge, and away went the Household Squadrons led by the gallant Ewart.
 Into the Egyptian infantry and up to the guns they went.’

 Description of the charge at Kassassin, 'The London Gazette', 1882

 The British were hugely outnumbered by the Sudanese Dervish tribesmen at Omdurman.
 But they had superior firepower and had mown down their enemy in the first phase of the battle.